+Official commitment

 Michelin's ambitions are to reduce CO2 emissions from manufacturing by 50% in 2030 compared to 2010 and to achieve carbon neutral manufacturing by 2050.

-Michelin's 2030 target for manufacturing has been validated by SBTi, as have 2 targets for reducing emissions in our value chains
+Michelin's 2030 target for manufacturing has been validated by SBTi, as have 2 targets for reducing emissions in our value chain:

-- 1. Reduce absolute scope 3 GHG emissions from fuel- and energy-related activities, upstream and downstream transportation and distribution, and endof-life treatment of sold products by 15% by 2030 from a 2018 base year. - 2.
-70% of Michelin's suppliers for purchased goods and services (in terms of emissions generated) will have sciencebased targets by 2024.
+- 1. Reduce absolute scope 3 GHG emissions from fuel- and energy-related activities, upstream and downstream transportation and distribution, and endof-life treatment of sold products by 15% by 2030 from a 2018 base year.

+- 2. 70% of Michelin's suppliers for purchased goods and services (in terms of emissions generated) will have sciencebased targets by 2024.

 Michelin has declared its support for the Task Force on Climate-related Financial Disclosure and publicly discloses according to the TCFD recommendations.

+Lighthouse initiative

 As part of its commitment to decarbonized mobility, Michelin has been developing R&D expertise in the field of hydrogen fuel cells for more than 15 years.
 In 2019, Michelin and Faurecia created a Joint Venture around Symbio to produce and market hydrogen systems for light and commercial vehicles, buses and trucks.
 However, first industrial deployments are a pre-requisite towards competitive mass production and simultaneous deployment of HRS and H2 vehicles is a key success factor.

 Therefore, in 2018, the French Auvergne Rhône Alpes region, Michelin and ENGIE launched the first "Zero Emission Valley" mobility project in Europe, a €100 million project to deploy 1,200 vehicles for professional use and a network of 20 stations supplied with green hydrogen throughout the region.
 To this end, these players created in 2019 the Hympulsion company to deploy hydrogen mobility on a regional scale.

-Our current targets are on track with the aim to reduce by 75% our Scope 3 greenhouse gas emissions caused by the use of our sold products in our customers networks caused by the use of our sold products in our customers networks

 NOKIA

-WE ARE ON TRACK TO REDUCE GREENHOUSE GAS EMISSIONS BY
+Lighthouse initiative

+Nokia Digital Deployment Services -

+Beyond speed, quality and cost efficiency,

+the new requirement for network rollout

+ever, and it is now possible to reduce the

+is sustainability.
+Deployment of robust,

+reliable networks is more critical than

+Official commitment

-Nokia was the first telecoms vendor to commit to Science Based Targets (SBT) in 2017 based on the Paris Agreement.
-Our current targets are on track with the aim to reduce by 75% our Scope 3 greenhouse gas emissions caused by the use of our sold products in our customers networks.
+Nokia was the first telecoms vendor to commit to Science Based Targets (SBT) in 2017 based on the Paris Agreement Our current targets are on track with the aim to reduce by 75% our Scope 3 greenhouse gas emissions caused by the use of our sold products in our customers networks.
 Emissions from our products in use in customer networks are by far the greater part of our carbon footprint.

 Furthermore, we also aim to reduce our Scope 1 and 2 emissions from our own operations by 41%.
 Our current sciencebased targets are set for 2030 (baseline 2014).
 We are currently recalibrating and submitting our targets in line with our commitment in September 2019 to the 1.5°C warming scenario.
 We expect to have the new targets accepted by SBT Initiative in early 2021.

-Nokia Digital Deployment Services -Beyond speed, quality and cost efficiency, the new requirement for network rollout is sustainability.
-Deployment of robust, reliable networks is more critical than ever, and it is now possible to reduce the emissions and environmental impact of those deployments.
+WE ARE ON TRACK TO REDUCE GREENHOUSE GAS EMISSIONS BY

+75%

+emissions and environmental impact of those deployments.
 Digitalisation of network rollouts and builds enables the conversion of regular site inspections to remote site surveys through drones or video platforms, allowing also remote issue resolution.
 Al and virtual reality collaboration tools mean multiple teams and individuals no longer need to travel back and forth for site inspections, and engineers can remotely provide expertise and management support.
 Imagine removing on average 10km drives to and from hundreds of thousands of sites - and the emission reductions potential is clear.
 This same digitalisation through 5G is enabling other industries to achieve greater emission reductions.

-TODAY, 70% OF OUR METAL PRODUCTION IS BASED ON RENEWABLE POWER Hydro has the ambition of reducing GHG emissions by 30% in own production and processes by 2030
+75% TODAY, 75% OF OUR METAL PRODUCTION IS BASED ON RENEWABLE POWER Case Study Hydro has the ambition of reducing GHG emissions by 30% in own production and processes by 2030